GerritCodeReview/plugins_slack-integration/README.md

     webhookurl - String
         The Slack webhook URL to publish to (defaults to an empty string).
-    channel - String
-        The Slack channel to publish to (defaults to "general"). username - String
-        The Slack username to publish as (defaults to "gerrit"). ignore - Pattern
+    ignore - Pattern
         A "dotall" enabled regular expression pattern that, when matches against a commit message, will prevent the publishing of patchset